AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-message-field-used-in-multi-form-config.md

    This time, [!DNL Workfront] should not encounter a conflict.

-1. (Optional) Remove the Checkbox fields from the custom forms or delete them from Workfront.
+1. (Optional) Remove the Checkbox fields from the custom forms or delete them from [!DNL Workfront].

 ## Make identical edits in the calculation in all of the attached custom forms {#make-identical-edits-in-the-calculation-in-all-of-the-attached-custom-forms}